Leer esta página en: Español

 Words: Greg Harman | Artwork: Carly Garza

-We’re deep into our hottest summer on record and forecasts point to decades of rising heat far into our future—or at least until we stop filling the sky with heat-trapping greenhouse gasses released by burning fossil fuels and ripping out forests.
+We’re deep into one of our hottest summers on record and forecasts point to decades of rising heat far into our future—or at least until we stop filling the sky with heat-trapping greenhouse gasses released by burning fossil fuels and ripping out forests.
 It’s been unbearably hot during the day and increasingly hard to cool down at night, compounding threats to our health.
-To survive and to thrive it’s imperative we transition to cleaner energy sources to slow and reverse this dangerous warming trend, launch city-wide weatherization programs to keep at-risk families safe from extreme weather, and plant more trees to clean the air and cool our city—especially across inner-city low-income neighborhoods where the temps can be 10 degrees hotter than those on the city’s leafier more affluent suburban fringe.
+To survive and to thrive it’s imperative we transition to cleaner energy sources to slow and reverse this dangerous warming trend, launch city-wide weatherization programs to keep at-risk families safe from extreme weather, and plant more trees to clean the air and cool our city—especially across inner-city low-income neighborhoods where the temps can be 10 degrees hotter (or more) than those on the city’s leafier more affluent suburban fringe.
 Deceleration organized this info guide to help our community stay healthy in the reality of rising heat, consulting local, state, and federal resources.
 We also reached out to our Twitter followers for tips that may not show up on government how-to’s; many of those who responded with ideas are included on this page.
 We’ll be updating this page in the weeks and months ahead.
 If it is useful, please share this information widely.

-Heat Exhaustion or Heat Stroke
+Heat Exhaustion or Heat Stroke?

 * If you’ve been sweating heavily, consider adding a pinch of salt to your water w/ honey or agave nectar and lemon or lime to add lost electrolytes.
 Here’s a DIY electrolyte drink recipe, one of many available online.
 And, no. Your salt does not need to come from Tibet.
 And, actually, a tall rusa would probably do the trick here, too.